Web3NL/motoko-book/src/advanced-types/generics.md

 In the last example we used `[Nat]` as a type argument.
 This means we have to supply an [immutable array](/common-programming-concepts/types/immutable-arrays.html) of type `[Nat]` for the `T` in the tuple.

 ## Generics in type declarations
-Generics may be used in type declarations of *higher order* types like objects and variants.
+Generics may be used in type declarations of *compound* types like objects and variants.

 ### Generic variant
 A commonly used generic type is the `Result` [variant type](/common-programming-concepts/types/variants.html) that is available as a [public type](/common-programming-concepts/modules.html#public-types-in-modules) in the [Base Library](/base-library.html) in the [Result module](/base-library/utils/result.html).